trussworks/sample-spring-boot-app/README.md

 ## How to run

-You can run the app, but it doesn't do anything:
+You can run the app with the following command:

 ```shell
 ./gradlew bootRun